Severe storms tear through Southeast, leaving trail of destruction

-A severe storm system is moving across the U.S. this evening, leaving destruction in its wake.
+A severe storm system that moved across the U.S. on Monday left destruction in its wake, especially across the Southeast.

 In Limestone County, Alabama, photos posted by the sheriff's office showed multiple homes damaged by the weather.
 The county reported that there were several downed trees as well.

-In Jacksonville, Alabama, the storms caused significant damage, according to Chris Roberts, assistant fire chief with the Jacksonville Fire Department, who said multiple structures were mangled, and trees and power lines were down across the city.
+In Jacksonville, Alabama, the storms caused significant damage, according to Chris Roberts, assistant fire chief with the Jacksonville Fire Department, who said multiple structures were mangled, and trees and power lines were down throughout the city.
+At least 50 buildings suffered damage in the city, fire officials said.

-Roberts added that there had been some reports of people trapped, though they haven't been confirmed.
+Three people with non-life-threatening injuries were taken to a local hospital, according to the fire department.
+No fatalities have been reported, and local authorities are working to rescue people who may be trapped under structures or debris.

+"The town looks pretty bad right now," interim fire chief Keith Kadle told ABC News.
+"We took a direct hit to the university and to a big residential section of our city."

-Several tornadoes were expected in the area this evening.
+Several tornadoes were expected in the area Tuesday evening.
 Other potential threats included hail up to 3 inches in diameter and 70 mph winds.

 The storm system is moving east, stretching from the Northern Plains to the Gulf Coast.